 After the 4th hour, the next hour’s backup will replace the first-hour backup file.

 So that on any given day, only 4 hourly backups are available.

 If you set it to 2, then Resolve will create 2 daily backups – both of them being the last hourly backup.

-When you proceed to Day 3, then the Day 3 daily backup will replace the Day 1 daily backup, such that only 2 daily back ups are maintained.
+When you proceed to Day 3, the Day 3 daily backup will replace the Day 1 daily backup, such that only 2 daily backups are maintained.

 Can I Delete Project Backups to Save Space in Resolve?

-In the “Auto Backups” window, click on “Delete All” button.
-There will be a pop up telling that “this action will delete the projects(s) permanently.
+To delete the project backups in Resolve, go to the menu “File” > “Project Manager”.
+Right-click your project and then click on “Project Backups”.
+In the “Auto Backups” window, click on the “Delete All” button.
+There will be a pop-up saying that “this action will delete the projects(s) permanently.
 The action cannot be undone.“

 It really depends on your requirement.

 Before restoring the project backup, you should have enabled it from the user preferences settings.
 (If not enabled, the backups won’t be created.)